frankkode/dog-service/README.md

 ## Users who would be interested in this web app: (Target dog owners)

-1.Someone looking for a dog walkout.
+- Someone looking for a dog walkout.
-2.Someone looking for an advice/help for their dogs.
+- Someone looking for an advice/help for their dogs.
-3.Someone looking for a dog's food store.
+- Someone looking for a dog's food store.
-4.Someone looking for dog's home care.
+- Someone looking for dog's home care.
-5.Someone looking for dog's clinic.
+- Someone looking for dog's clinic.
-6.Someone looking for dog's gloom.
+- Someone looking for dog's gloom.
-7.Someone looking for dog's trainer.
+- Someone looking for dog's trainer.

 ## Demo